bazilinskyy/coupled-sim/README.md

 go_Gaze.SetActive(true);
 ```

 Furthermore, the position of the HMD needs to be shared over the network.
-This is also done in the *PlayerAvatar* scipt.
+This is also done in the *PlayerAvatar* script.
 To network the position of the HMD, one can simply drag the transform of the VarjoCameraRig into the SyncTransform list of the
 PlayerAvatar.

 Besides the HMD position, the eye-gaze visualization needs to be networked too.
 Since the existing networking method only networks
 transforms, new objects need to be created.
 This is done by creating two invisible objects which take the position of the
 "GazeOrigin" and the "GazeDirection".
 Furthermore, since we are using two Varjo HMDs which both use the Varjo API, an
-additional constraint has to be added too the position tracking.
-Otherwise the synced laser can take the HMD data from the
+additional constraint has to be added to the position tracking.
+Otherwise, the synced laser can take the HMD data from the
 pedestrian too, which is undesired.
 To prevent this from happening the serial number of the HMDs are used to distinguish the HMDs.
-This can be done using the Valve.VR API.
+This can be done using Valve.VR API.

 The position setting of the two invisible objects is done as follows:
 ```